OWASP/owasp-masvs/Document/0x11-V6-Interaction_with_the_environment.md

 ## Control Objective

-The controls in group this ensure that the app uses operation system APIs and standard components in a secure manner.
+The controls in this group ensure that the app uses platform APIs and standard components in a secure manner.
 Additionally, the controls cover communication between apps (IPC).

 ## Security Verification Requirements